goldenTim5/word-quiz/README.md

 ## ⭐️ Show your support

-Give a start if you liked and this project helped you!
+Give a star if you liked and this project helped you!

 ## 📝 License